skeletalknight/AlphaFold3-GUI/README.md

 1. **🐳 Docker Installed**: Docker is required to run AlphaFold 3.
 Install Docker from the [official website](https://www.docker.com/get-started/).

 2. **🧬 AlphaFold 3 Installed**: AFusion requires AlphaFold 3 to be installed and set up on your system.
-Follow the installation instructions provided in the [AlphaFold 3 GitHub Repository](https://github.com/google-deepmind/alphafold3) to deploy AlphaFold 3.
-Or you can run step-by-step GUI by:
+Follow the installation instructions provided in the [AlphaFold 3 GitHub Repository](https://github.com/google-deepmind/alphafold3) to deploy AlphaFold 3. **Or you can run step-by-step GUI by**:

    ```bash
    afusion install